terminal-labs/deep_collections/README.md

 ### Features

 - Path traversal by supplying an list of path components as a key.
 This works for getting, setting, and deleting.
+- Accessing nested components by supply only path fragments.
 - Setting paths when parent parts do not exist.
 - Path traversal through dict-like collections by dot chaining for getting
 - Finding all paths to keys or subpaths